 Lesson 12: Focus on Game Theory and International Policy Coordination

-Recommendation 4 Writing Assignments: Some instructors prefer to require writing assignments and more in-depth analysis than the above exercises entail.
+Writing Assignments: Some instructors prefer to require writing assignments and more in-depth analysis than the above exercises entail.
 In this regard, We have prepared a list of Suggested Essay Questions that go well with the game.
 They progress from short-answer questions to those requiring more extensive research and analysis.
 Many of these questions are thought provoking, and some require extensive historical research.

 QUESTIONS AND INQUIRIES: Please feel free to contact us if you have any questions regarding the game and the best way to integrate it into your economics curriculum.
 Submit inquiries via e-mail: Send E-mail to: econgame.
 You may also contact us by mail at the following address: Economics Education Products, 6421 Timber Springs Ct, Santa Rosa, CA 95409.